-Submit a narrative summarizing how compliance will be achieved.
-Identify applicable SCA standards to be incorporated into the Design Documents.
+- Submit a narrative summarizing how compliance will be achieved. - Identify applicable SCA standards to be incorporated into the Design Documents.
 For modernizations/ renovations, describe scope relating to existing base building HVAC equipment that contains CFC refrigerants.

-For projects that include demolition, submit inventory of HVAC&R equipment to be removed and a list of associated CFC-based refrigerants to be recovered.
+- For projects that include demolition, submit inventory of HVAC&R equipment to be removed and a list of associated CFC-based refrigerants to be recovered. - •When re-using existing base building HVAC equipment as part of GSG project, provide a complete and comprehensive CFC phase-out conversion prior to project completion. - For projects that include demolition, include a statement confirming the recovery of CFG-based refrigerants.

-• When re-using existing base building HVAC equipment, provide a complete and comprehensive CFC phase-out conversion prior to project completion.
+- Incorporate credit requirements in construction documents. - Provide updated documentation to address incomplete and outstanding issues.

-• For projects that include demolition, include a statement confirming the recovery of CFC-based refrigerants.
+Submit the complete and initialed

-Provide updated documentation to address incomplete and outstanding issues.
+Design Phase Design Team Certification

-DESIGN PHASE CERTIFICATION A/EoR's RESPONSIBILITY • Submit the complete and initialed Design Phase Design Team Certification Form.
+Form.

-CONSTRUCTION No credit submittal.
 LEED for Schools 2009 Credit EA Pr 3 Fundamental Refrigerant Management